 It’s different now.
 He’s a Black young man.

 Now, that he’s almost as tall as I am and his face is beginning to morph into that of a young black man, I see a difference in how people respond to him.
 For one thing, policemen no longer smile at him on a regular basis.

 That could be for a lot of reasons, I guess.

-Still, it’s rare a police officer look at him with anything other than “weirdness” …if they notice him at all.
+Still, it’s rare for a police officer to look at him with anything other than “weirdness” …if they notice him at all.
 Frankly, some seem to sort of glare at him.
 In a store, he’s noticed being “followed” by security.

 I see it.
 I’m sure he does too.
 It’s part of his new reality as an emerging Black man.
 It’s part of mine too.
 But, I’m used to it.

 This is the sort of thing my friend and I discussed during our lunch.